BACKUS, JAMES, GILMORE "JIM"

-BACKUS, JAMES, GILMORE "JIM" (25 February, 1913 - July 3, 1989), was a prolific actor and writer who made a name in television, film, and radio, and later authored books bringing awareness to Parkinson’s disease.
-Backus was born in 1913 in BRATENAHL, a wealthy suburb of Cleveland, Ohio.
-Backus attended several public and private high schools before his graduation, beginning 9th grade at Shaw High School in EAST CLEVELAND.
-He spent sophomore year at Kentucky Military Institute, where he became close friends with fellow classmate Victor Mature, who would also go on to become a professional actor.
-In Kentucky, Backus defied the strict administration and took part in many humorous antics, and was infamously expelled for riding a horse in the mess hall.
+BACKUS, JAMES, GILMORE "JIM" (25 February, 1913 - July 3, 1989), was a prolific actor who made a name in television, film, and radio and later authored books that profiled his lengthy struggles with Parkinson’s disease.
+Backus was born in BRATENAHL, a wealthy suburb of Cleveland, OH.
+He attended several public and private high schools before his graduation, beginning with 9th grade at Shaw High School in EAST CLEVELAND.
+His sophomore year was spent at Kentucky Military Institute where he became close friends with classmate Victor Mature, who would also become a professional actor.
+Backus was expelled from the Institute for riding a horse in the mess hall.

 The family returned to the Cleveland area, where Backus attended University School.
-Never caring much for conventional academics and schoolwork, Backus was far more interested in golfing and acting, dreaming of one day playing in a Shakespeare production.
-Instead of pursuing an Ivy League education like many of his classmates, Backus decided to become an actor by junior year.
-His father, Russell Backus, a mechanical engineer, was shocked and skeptical at first, but he still supported his son and enrolled him in the prestigious American Academy of Dramatic Arts in New York City.
-Eager to prove himself in the acting world, Backus graduated in 1933.
+Never caring much for conventional academics and schoolwork, Backus was far more interested in acting and golfing (in 1964 he made the 36-hole cut at the Bing Crosby Pro-Am tournament).
+By his junior year of high school, he was committed to becoming an actor.
+His father, Russell Backus, a mechanical engineer, was shocked and skeptical but nonetheless enrolled him in New York’s prestigious American Academy of Dramatic Arts from which Backus graduated in 1933.

 Owen Price